opendatacube/odc-stac-prototype/README.md

 #### DESCRIPTION:
 This program creates STAC catalog Jsons for the GeoTIFFs in the DEA Staging area.

-#### HOW:
+#### HOW TO USE:
-    - Run as part of the cron job that creates and uploads GeoTIFFs from NetCDF.
+Run as part of the cron job that creates and uploads GeoTIFFs from NetCDF.

 #### PROGRAM FLOW:
 1. Takes the following sub_dirs from the 'base_dir' specified in a YAML file